prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ImageNet is created.
 ImageNet is a large visual database envisioned by Fei-Fei Li from Stanford University, who realized that the best machine learning algorithms wouldn't work well if the data didn't reflect the real world.

-## 2012 Alexnet

-A deep convolutional neural network was called AlexNet, and it was introduced in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC 2012 contest), where it set a precedent for the field of Deep Learning.

 ## 2010 Kaggle Competition

 Kaggle, a website that serves as a platform for machine learning competitions, is launched.